cengizakcan/NEW-SMTP-CLASS/README.md

 # NEW-SMTP-CLASS
-PHP 7 AND OR NEW SMTP CLASS
+For PHP 7 and above versions